I. Lockjaw – a limited range of motion of the mouth.

 Lockjaw, which relates to limited movement of the mouth, any restriction in the opening of the mouth, or limited range of motion of the oral muscles, also falls under the name of trismus.
 Just the word “lockjaw” is frightening, and there not many medical conditions that are as frightening to the patient at first.
 It usually results in spasms of the muscles, especially the masseter muscle (the powerful jaw-closing muscle), and may be caused by a variety of things, such as infection, impacted wisdom tooth, removal of a wisdom tooth, joint problems, trauma, adhesions or scarring, tumors and many other possibilities such as radiation.
 With radiation trismus usually occurs after a lengthy series of radiation treatment especially if it near the temporomandibular joint.
 On a very rare occasion, a dental injection may cause a small hematoma or bruise which results in trismus.
 This is not the fault of the dentist, but occurs on rare occasions when the needle barely pricks the wall of a tiny artery or vain which may result in a hematoma.

 In most cases, the symptoms are severe at the onset yet often self-limiting.
 It is helpful to apply moist heat, non-steroidal anti-inflammatory drugs such as over-the-counter Ibuprofen, Aleve, Advil, Motrin, Naproxen, Tylenol, or Aspirin.
 These work by reducing the discomfort and lessening any associated inflammation.
 Muscle relaxants my also be utilized and exercise and massage are quite beneficial.
 The first signs of lockjaw are muscular stiffness of the jaw and neck, difficulty swallowing food, muscle stiffness in other parts of the body, and sometimes with sweating and fever.
+The dentist is most sympathetic but the condition usually rapidly improves.

-Although significantly rare now, trismus, another name for tetanus or lockjaw, was usually caused by a puncture wound which later became infected.
+Trismus, another name for tetanus or lockjaw, was usually caused by a puncture wound which later became infected.
 It was normally a nail or a cut by a wire which was the cause of the puncture.
 This infection is a very serious bacterial disease that affects muscles and nerves.
 If this actually is an infection, usually caused from a contaminated puncture wound, death may actually result from severe breathing difficulties or even heart abnormalities.
 The term “lockjaw” was associated then with tetanus and now trismus.
 Tetanus, the infection, is very uncommon in modern time due to widespread immunization.
 Tetanus is more often associated with older people and agricultural workers due to contact with animal manure and lack of immunization.
 The tetanus bacteria may be found in dirt, dust, intestines of animals and in animal manure.

 Tetanus is not transmitted from people to people and is not contagious.
 It is usually contracted by those not vaccinated and who have the misfortune of acquiring a puncture wound.
 That being said, tetanus has also been associated with intravenous drug use, and with clean wounds such as surgical procedures, insect bites, and dental procedures.